luismartinezs/ahtleanx-home-workout-app/README.md

 - [x] Home gives credit to Athleanx

 Issues:
-- [ ] Timer doesn't reset when switching exercise
+- [x] Timer doesn't reset when switching exercise
+- [ ] All videos are always same size

 ### Nice to have: